 Sydney is home to Australia’s most high-flying education institutions.
 The oldest university in Australia, University of Sydney is among the institutions in the city.
 Others include Australian catholic university and University of New South Wales.

-Request Information Part time Master's Programs in Urban and Regional Planning in Sydney in Australia 2017
+Request Information Part time Master's Programs in Urban and Regional Planning in New South Wales in Australia 2018/2019

 A limited number of places are offered each year to suitably qualified students to follow a program of study leading to this award.
 This degree is for graduates seeking to extend and deepen their knowledge by undertaking an appropriate research investigation under professional supervision by UTS: Design, Architecture and Building academic staff. [+]